School Programs in the Canadian Gulf IslandsLearn Sailing, Biology, Team Building & More...

 Both boats are available to use at the same time, or you can hire one of the vessels.
 Space is limited so contact our office for details on availability.
-Currently, we have dates available in March 2014.
+Currently, we are taking requests for the 2016 Spring and Fall Programs.

 Marine Sailing Programs

 We believe that in educating the youth of today about the importance of keeping the environment clean and minimizing our impact on the earth, it will enable them to make ethical decisions in their daily lives and in their communities.
 On our trips we have activities and situations which encourage the students to come up with creative and innovative solutions to problem situations.

 We are proud to say we have been offering school programs for well over 40 years.
 In 2018, Bluewater is taking over 365 students and teachers to the Gulf Islands.
 Educating upcoming generations is very important to our company and we will continue to operate these trips for years to come.